Special Educational Needs & Disability Co-ordinator Mrs Julie Cruddas 01915535590

 • Your child will do focused learning about aspects of transition to support their understanding of the changes ahead.

 • Where possible your child will visit their new school on several occasions and in some cases staff from the new school will visit your child in our school.
-If the child has a support worker, they will visit the new placement together to ensure good transition.
+If the child has a support worker, they will visit the new placement together, as part of a carefully planned program to ensure good transition.

 What Emotional and Social Development support we have for a child with a SEND?